JetDev22/CS50/LessonNotes/Fundamentals.md

 	}
 }
 ```
 - The 1 added to the collatz is because we count the steps!
+Therefore we have to count the steps (+1) for every iteration